ZigoRiloo96/vulkan_guide_engine/README.md

 1. git clone --recursive < repository URL >
 2. open build.bat with editor and set up your VS environment
-3. run build.bat (and if I don't miss something (;P) it should build an engine to ".bin" folder)
+3. run build.bat (and if I don't missed something (;P) it should build an engine to ".bin" folder)